valkybee/Hands-On-ML/README.md

 # Hands-On-ML
-Hands-On Machine Learning with Scikit-Learn, Keras &amp; Tensorflow by Aurélien Géron
+Following along Hands-On Machine Learning with Scikit-Learn, Keras &amp; Tensorflow by Aurélien Géron to refresh old skills and learn new ones.